1

 A section of Kannon Hall’s front facade.

-The boy walked up to them and, keeping his back turned this way, glanced up at Kannon Hall.
+The boy approached that spot, keeping his back turned this way, and glanced up at Kannon Hall.

-Then he suddenly turned this way and briskly walked off at an angle.
+Then he suddenly turned this way and promptly walked off diagonally.

 A large rectangular water basin viewed diagonally from above.